-Law plays a primary role in maintaining balance in the society.
+Law plays a primary role in maintaining balance in society.
 It serves as a mechanism for resolving occasional disputes and providing justice to all.
 Law ensures that no individual is denied justice due to economic reasons or other disabilities.
 This can only be possible if every individual has access to legal aid.
-Legal aid means providing free legal services to the poor and weaker sections of society who are not financially capable of paying a lawyer’s fee or those who do not possess economic means to hire a lawyer who can appear in court on their behalf.
+Legal aid means providing free legal services to the poor and weaker sections of society who are not financially capable of paying a lawyer’s fee or those who do not possess the economic means to hire a lawyer who can appear in court on their behalf.

 Article 14 of the Constitution of India provides equality of law and equal protection of law to all its citizens.
 The preamble to the Constitution of India ensures social, economic, and political justice to all individuals.
 Also, according to Article 39A of the Constitution of India, the State shall make sure that the operation of the legal system promotes justice on the basis of equal opportunity and shall provide free legal aid, by suitable legislation or schemes.
-Right to legal aid is thus an inherent right guaranteed by the Constitution of India and lawyers are obliged to offer free legal aid or as we often say pro bono services to the citizens.
+The right to legal aid is thus an inherent right guaranteed by the Constitution of India and lawyers are obliged to offer free legal aid or as we often say pro bono services to the citizens.

 Pro Bono Legal Services

 The word Pro Bono is derived from the Latin phrase pro bono publico, which means ‘public good.’
 Pro bono services are generally referred to as those services which are offered by the professionals to the general public absolutely free of cost or at a minimal fee.
-In the legal profession, free legal services which are provided by an advocate to an individual who is not capable of hiring a lawyer and paying its fee is termed as pro bono service.
+In the legal profession, free legal services that are provided by an advocate to an individual who is not capable of hiring a lawyer and paying its fee is termed as pro bono service.
 Legal services include any service offered by a lawyer in the conduct of any case or during legal proceedings before any court or advice on a legal matter.
-Pro bono service is the practice of providing legal assistance to those who are in genuine need of legal help but are unable to represent themselves before the court due to shortage of money.
+Pro bono service is the practice of providing legal assistance to those who are in genuine need of legal help but are unable to represent themselves before the court due to a shortage of money.
 Pro bono lawyers render their services to such people either free of cost or at a minimal cost.

 It is the moral obligation of a lawyer to render pro bono services.
 Rule 46 of the Bar Council of India Rules states that during the practice of the profession, every lawyer must keep in mind that any person who genuinely requires legal aid is entitled to legal assistance even if he is not capable of paying the lawyer’s fee fully or adequately.
 If it is within the limits of an Advocate’s economic condition, then an oppressed person must be provided free legal assistance.
 Pro bono service is one of the highest obligations an advocate owes to society.